FMuthoniMwangi/Brazilian_E-commerce_Analysis/README.md

 **DSA 3050A - Business Intelligence and Visualization** **Faith Mwangi | ID: 954 | USIU-Africa | SS 2026**

+## Project Overview

+An advanced Power BI analytical solution built on the Olist Brazilian E-Commerce dataset, covering 99,441 real orders placed across Brazil between September 2016 and October 2018.
+The dashboard gives management, the logistics team and the product team a single platform to monitor revenue, delivery performance, customer satisfaction and geographic demand.

 ---

 ## Dashboard Preview